elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 So far our application has a registry that may monitor dozens, if not hundreds, of buckets.
 While we think our implementation so far is quite good, no software is bug-free, and failures are definitely going to happen.

 When things fail, your first reaction may be: "let's rescue those errors".
-But in Elixir we avoid the defensive programming habit of rescuing exceptions.
+But in Elixir we avoid the defensive programming habit of rescuing errors.
 Instead, we say "let it crash".
-If there is a bug that leads our registry to crash, we have nothing to worry about because we are going to set up a supervisor that will start a fresh copy of the registry.
+If there is a bug that leads our registry to crash, we have nothing to worry about.
+We are going to learn how to use a special type of process, called Supervisor, which will start a fresh copy of the registry whenever there is a failure.

-In this chapter, we are going to learn about supervisors and also about applications.
-We are going to create not one, but two supervisors, and use them to supervise our processes.
+At the end of the chapter, we will also talk about Applications.
+As we will see, Mix has been packaging all of our code into an application, and we will learn how to customize it to control exactly what happens when our system starts.

 ## Our first supervisor

+A supervisor is a process which supervises other processes, which we refer to as child processes.
+The act of supervising a process includes three distinct responsibilities.
+The first one is to start child processes.
+Once a child process is running, the supervisor may restart a child process, either because it terminated abnormally or because a certain condition has reached.
+For example, a supervisor may restart all children if any child dies.
+Finally, a supervisor is also responsible for shutting down the child processes on the system is shutting down.
+Please see the [Supervisor](https://hexdocs.pm/elixir/Supervisor.html) module for a more in-depth discussion.

 Creating a supervisor is not much different from creating a GenServer.
-We are going to define a module named `KV.Supervisor`, which will use the [Supervisor](https://hexdocs.pm/elixir/Supervisor.html) behaviour, inside the `lib/kv/supervisor.ex` file:
+We are going to define a module named `KV.Supervisor`, which will use the Supervisor behaviour, inside the `lib/kv/supervisor.ex` file:

 ```elixir
 defmodule KV.Supervisor do